davewibisono/catalyst-neuro/content/blog/Sed a facilisis ante. Nulla vehicula vehicula 1.md

 ### A Week of Productive Collaboration and Cultural Immersion

-Our week at Villa Mas Sant Jordi was meticulously planned to balance hard work with enriching activities.
+Our week at Villa Mas Sant Jordi was planned to balance hard work with enriching activities.
 Here’s a glimpse of our schedule:

 * **Sunday:** We kicked off with a warm welcome and a delicious Paella dinner, setting the tone for a week of collaboration and cultural exploration.
 * **Monday:** The day was filled with talks, group discussions, and a Spanish barbecue in the evening, allowing us to delve into professional growth while enjoying local flavors.